Emmotes/ic_modron_library/docs/index.md

 # Level 1-15 Reference Designs

-These reference layouts contain full epic designs for levels 1 through 15.
+These reference layouts contain full epic and miscellaneous designs for levels 1 through 15.
 They are to be used as inspiration when levelling up your modron cores.

-These designs were built almost exclusively by `Retaki` in their [Modron Core Piping Strategies](https://docs.google.com/document/d/1jGg5cZHENV1Dbrp-n2EeM_gNxuYJxRrvHlv4gE2pKQw/) guide.

 * [Modest Core](ref_modest.md)
 * [Strong Core](ref_strong.md)